theoddora/Interview_Prep/System Design/03_Scalability.md

 of dynamic resources that cannot be cached.
 In this capacity, the CDN becomes the frontend for the application, shielding it against distributed denial-of-service (DDoS) attacks.

+### Global load balancing
+Global server load balancing (GSLB) is the practice of distributing web and application traffic across multiple servers in different locations to improve network performance, increase reliability, and achieve high availability.
+By directing traffic to the least congested servers or to the servers closest to users, GSLB enables faster and more reliable response times for better user experiences.

 ## Caching
 A CDN can have multiple content caching layers.
 The top layer is